 Oil-fired plants use heavy fuel oil and automotive diesel oil to generate electricity.
-SPPC and WMPC source fuel from Pilipinas Shell Petroleum Corporation and Phoenix Petroleum, respectively.
-Each of EAUC, CPPC, TMI, TMO, and TPVI secure its fuel oil requirements from Pilipinas Shell, Phoenix Petroleum, and/or PTT Philippines Corporation.
+WMPC sources heavy fuel oil from Northern Star Energy Corporation.
+Each of EAUC, CPPC, TMI, TMO, and TPVI secure its heavy fuel oil requirements from Pilipinas Shell, Marine Fuels Philippines Inc., and/or SL Harbor Bulk Terminal.
 The fuel prices under these agreements are pegged to the Mean of Platts Singapore index.

 Both Coal-fired and Oil-fired power plants require automotive diesel oil during startup.
-These are all purchased from Chevron Philippines, Inc. under a term contract that are pegged to the Mean of Platts Singapore index.
+These are all purchased form Chevron Philippines, Inc. under a term contract that are pegged to the Mean of Platts Singapore index.

-TLI for Pagbilao Unit 3 and TVI have long-term coal supply contracts until 2025 for the majority of their annual requirements.
+TLI for Pagbilao Unit 3, TVI, and TSI have long-term coal supply contracts until 2025 for the majority of their annual requirements.
 Likewise, GNPD, GMEC, and Cebu Energy also have long-term coal supply agreements.

-TLI for Pagbilao Units 1 and 2, TSI, and SPI are presently undergoing multiple testings of new coal supply sources with lower calorific value to improve fuel cost prices.
+TLI for Pagbilao Units 1 and 2, and SPI are presently undergoing multiple testings of new coal supply sources with lower calorific value to improve fuel cost prices.
 Long-term contracts will be entered into within the year upon completion of said tests.